vb-consulting/Norm.net/Documentation/introduction.md

 ---
 title: Introduction
-next: read-mapping.md
-nextTitle: Mapping The Results
 ---

 # Introduction

-`Norm` is a Micro-ORM library for efficient data access in the `.NET` ecosystem (see the [compatibility table](/#compatibility).)
+`Norm` is a Micro-ORM library for efficient data access in the `.NET` ecosystem.

+It supports .NET Standard 2.1 or higher and .NET Core 3.0 and higher (.NET Core 3, .NET 5, 6, 7, 8, etc).
+See the full [compatibility table](/#compatibility).

-Micro-ORM library implements one-way database mapping only - from your database commands and queries to  `.NET` types and structures.
+Micro-ORM libraries generally implement one-way database mapping - from your database commands and queries to  `.NET` types and structures.

 `Norm` is a **set of extensions** over the [`System.Data.Common.DbConnection`](https://learn.microsoft.com/en-us/dotnet/api/system.data.common.dbconnection) object.